VBGAMER45/Semi-VB-Decompiler/vb3 binary to text/readmebinarytotext.txt

    Converts VB 1/2/3 Binary forms to text.
    You can open a whole project and convert each form to text format.
    Does not require VB 3/4 to be installed!

-2. Bugs
-   If you find a bug please email me and give as much information as possible.

-3. Contact
-   You can reach me at support@visualbasiczone.com